MU-CS225-Haskell/MU-CS225-Haskell.github.io/_pages/03-practical-haskell.md

 outside of I/O. `parseLine` is a pure function, so we don't need to 'extract' it from the `IO` wrapper because it *has* no `IO` wrapper.

-This is fine, but we can make it more terse:
+This is fine, but we can make it a little easier to read:

 ```haskell
 main = do